 Let’s say you sell athleisure apparel and you divide your products across buckets according to brand.
 You’ve got a lululemon bucket, an Athleta bucket, and an Outdoor Voices bucket.

 You could set bids at the bucket level.
 But there’s a problem: Your best-selling product is a pair of lululemon pants.
-It sells much, much better than do other lululemon products in your catalogue.
+It sells much, much better than do other lululemon products in your catalog.
 As such, you want to bid up on that particular pair of pants.

 That’s what custom labels are for.
 They allow you to differentiate amongst products that are categorized within the same bucket and to set bids accordingly.